tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #  Cryptographic Computations

-In order to begin connection protection, the TLS Record Protocol requires specification of a suite of algorithms, a master secret, and the client and server random values.
+The TLS handshake establishes one or more input secrets which are combined to create the actual working keying material, as detailed below.
+The key derivation process incorporates both the input secrets and the handshake transcript.
+Note that because the handshake transcript includes the random values in the Hello messages, any given handshake will have different traffic secrets, even if the same input secrets are used, as is the case when +the same PSK is used for multiple connections

 ## Key Schedule

-The TLS handshake establishes one or more input secrets which are combined to create the actual working keying material, as detailed below.
 The key derivation process makes use of the HKDF-Extract and HKDF-Expand functions as defined for HKDF {{RFC5869}}, as well as the functions defined below: